 Ageing in Indonesia: Between 1999 and 2006 Elisabeth was involved in comparative, ethnographic and demographic research on ageing in Indonesia, funded by the Wellcome Trust and the British Academy.
 The research, led by Dr Philip Kreager at the University of Oxford, examined support networks and intergenerational relationships of older people in Indonesia.
 Findings have been widely published, including in Population and Development Review; Ageing and Society; Journal of Cross-Cultural Gerontology; Demographic Research; and Asian Population Studies.

 I teach across a range of modules in Gerontology, and I currently convene or co-convene the following modules:

 GERO6017 Researching Ageing Societies

 GERO6013 Researching Ageing Societies (DL)

-I am Senior Tutor, Exams Officer and Academic Intergrity Officer for the Gerontology Department.
+I am Head of Department, Director of Research and Academic Intergrity Officer for the Gerontology Department.

 External roles and responsibilities

 Elisabeth joined the Gerontology Department in 2006 and helped to develop the MSc in Gerontology.
-She studied Human Sciences at Oxford University, then obtained an MSc in Medical Demography at the London School of Hygiene and Tropical Medicine.
-After spending two years as researcher at the Institute of Population Research and Social Policy at Bielefeld University in Germany, she returned to Oxford for doctoral research on old-age support and intergenerational relations in Indonesia, obtaining her DPhil in 2002.
+She is currently Associate Professor and Head of Department.
+She studied BA (Hons) Human Sciences at Oxford University and MSc Medical Demography at the London School of Hygiene and Tropical Medicine.
+After spending two years as researcher at Bielefeld University in Germany, she returned to Oxford for her DPhil on old-age support and intergenerational relations in Indonesia.
 Between 2004 and 2006 Elisabeth was British Academy Postdoctoral Research Fellow at St Antony’s College and the Institute of Human Sciences at Oxford.
-During that time, she also lectured and tutored in demography.

 - Vice-Chancellor's Award For Gerontology Programme Team (2012)